molikkidd/Brick_Buster/README.md

 ### Helper Functions

-I set the parameters for when the ball comes into collision with the brick and by changing the property 'status' from 1 to 0 in the one player mode, the brick would disappear, but in this example it is kept at 1.
+    Set the parameters for when the ball comes into collision with the brick and by changing the property 'status' from 1 to 0 in the one player mode, the brick would disappear, but in this example it is kept at 1.
 The left and right ball boundaries where set.

 -------------------